pygfx/pylinalg/pylinalg/func/CONVENTIONS.md

-# Functional API
+# Functional API conventions

-The functional API has rather verbose names, but it makes things explicit.

-Each function accepts either singletons or arrays of "things", and uses Numpy's broadcasting to just make it work.

 This API is for internal use and for power-users that want to vectorize operations on large sets of things.

 Performance is prioritized over extensive input validation.

+# Naming

+The functional API has rather verbose names, but it makes things explicit.

+# Docstrings

+Docstrings shall be written in NumpyDoc format.

+# Type annotations

+TBD: I'm not very familiar with the latest and greatest type annotation options for libraries that make heavy use of numpy arrays like this one.

-# Conventions
+# Signatures

 We strive to align closely with the conventions of [numpy](https://numpy.org/doc/stable/reference/ufuncs.html#ufuncs-kwargs) in order to be least-surprising for pylinalg users.